 A policy dialogue hosted via a partnership among the Embassy of Sweden, Resources for the Future, and Mistra Indigo

 Later this year, the world will focus its attention on Paris for the 2015 United National Climate Change Conference.
 In the meantime, countries are determining how they can mitigate the effects of climate change in their own jurisdictions, and how these actions can be used to demonstrate their commitment to a new climate agreement in Paris.

 The three largest economies in the world—the European Union, the United States, and China—are likely to identify very different national policies and develop commitments that vary in stringency.
 What might these commitments signal, both at home and abroad?
-This policy dialogue will examine these issues and feature comments from experts who play key roles in crafting an international agreement that can be signed in Paris.
+This policy dialogue examined these issues and featured comments from experts who play key roles in crafting an international agreement that can be signed in Paris.

 Welcome and IntroductionGöran Lithell, Deputy Chief of Mission, Embassy of Sweden

 Policy Dialogue ChairmanLars-Erik Liljelund, Associate, Stockholm Environment Institute